information

 Construction in summer of 2025

-PBOT's contractor, Cascade Bridge, is expected to start construction on Aug.
-4 with a full closure of the bridge.
-The closure will last approximately two years.
+PBOT’s contractor, Cascade Bridge, began construction on August 11 with a full bridge closure that will remain in place for approximately two years.

 Rendering of the replacement bridge on NE 42nd Avenue, pictured here in a cross-section over Lombard Street and the railroad.